TatsianaMark/TatsianaMark/README.md

 Hi, I’m Tatsiana.
-I love using technology to solve real-world problems, especially where AI, complex systems, and integrations come together.
+I love using technology to solve real-world problems, especially where complex systems, AI, and integrations come together.
 I help turn challenging ideas into products that are reliable, responsible, and ready to scale from prototype to production.
-Along the way, I focus on embedding practical AI practices, audits, and clear workflows that make teams more effective.
+Along the way, I focus on embedding effective AI practices, audits, and clear workflows that make teams more effective.

 This space exists to share: